1984 California Bowl: Game summary

 Randall Cunningham went 18-of-28 for two touchdowns, one interception and one touchdown run.
 UNLV had 127 rushing yards, 270 passing yards, and 77 return yards.
 Toledo had 203 rushing yards, 137 passing yards, and 96 return yards.
 UNLV turned it over three times, while Toledo turned it over once.

 Aftermath

 After the game, it was found that UNLV had used ineligible players during the season.
-Despite the fact that they were not used in the bowl game, the school forfeited the win, though the NCAA does not recognize the forfeit.
-Because of this, both teams treat it as a victory in a technical sense.
+Although those players were not used in the bowl game, the school forfeited the win.
+In their record book, UNLV claims that "Victories later forfeited by rule of conference but recognized by NCAA."
+Toledo brings attention to this detail in their own record book by stating "NOTE: The contest was later forfeited to Toledo by the PCAA due to use of ineligible players by UNLV earlier that season.
+UNLV has never accepted the ruling."
+The NCAA simply put "^Won by forfeit," next to Toledo's name on the final score of the game in their record books.
 Toledo was given the trophy from the game, though when the two teams met years later, the trophy was evidently lost.
-Both teams underwent bowl droughts after this game, with the Rebels not going to a bowl game again until 1994 and the Rockets not going to a bowl game until 1995.
-Both teams won their games, which both took place in the Las Vegas Bowl, the successor to the California Bowl.
+Both teams underwent bowl droughts after this game, with the Rebels not going to a bowl game again until the 1994 Las Vegas Bowl and the Rockets not going to a bowl game until the 1995 Las Vegas Bowl.
+Both teams won their games, the Las Vegas Bowl being the successor to the California Bowl.